 This display is a very basic module that is shown below which uses in very basic electronics projects and products.
 Pin connections of LCD display which we use areas in the picture below.
-Be sure that pin orientations are is same, else you may burn your LCD display.
-If pins are not the same, you need to correct the circuit for your LCD display.
+Be sure that pin orientations are is same, or else you may burn your LCD display.
+If the pins are not the same, you need to correct the circuit for your LCD display.

 We are going to use our LCD library.
 You can read a post about this library which we wrote in the link below.

 We will use the circuit below for all 4 projects.